-- Data contained in Rollup report suites does not support subrelations, segments, or any metrics that were introduced in marketing reports.
+- Data contained in Rollup report suites does not support breakdowns or segments.

-- The Pages report is not available in rollup report suites.
-It is replaced by the Most Popular Sites report, which reports on metrics at the child-suite level.
+- The Pages report is replaced with the Most Popular Sites report, which reports on metrics at the child-suite level.

 Rollup vs. Global Report Suites

-Implementation changes : Rollups do not require any implementation changes, while global report suites require an additional report suite ID be placed in the s_code.js file.
+Implementation changes : Rollups do not require any implementation changes, while global report suites require you to include the global report suite ID in your implementation.

 Duplication : Global report suites deduplicate unique visitors, while rollups do not.
 For example, if a user visits three of your domains in the same day, rollups would count three daily unique visitors.
 Global report suites would record one unique visitor.